The Ontario Lottery and Gaming Corporation said last week it is looking for a company to expand its online betting in Ontario.

 The OLG is expected to select a company for the project sometime in 2018.

-Ontario could join four other Canadian provinces that have online sports, eSports and novelty betting.
-Atlantic Canada, British Columbia, Quebec and Manitoba are the provinces that have dipped into novelty and eSports betting.
+Ontario could join four other Canadian provinces with online sports, eSports and novelty betting.
+Atlantic Canada, British Columbia, Québec and Manitoba are the provinces that have dipped into novelty and eSports betting.

 Responsible gaming is still the main priority for Ontario’s Finance Minister Charles Sousa.